This post was previously also updated by Kadija Yilla. It is based on a November 2017 blog by Michael Ng and David Wessel.

 *Filling an unexpired term, so could be reappointed.

 Two of the current members of the Fed Board of Governors were initially appointed by Donald Trump (Bowman and Waller).
-Powell was originally appointed to the Board by Barack Obama in 2012, was named chair by Trump, and was reappointed as chair by Biden.
+Powell was originally appointed to the Board by Barack Obama in 2012 and was first named chair by Donald Trump.